-This is an interesting chapter, working on the higher order functions rather than actually drawing shapes.
+This is an interesting chapter, working on the higher order functions

 It covers: